garrett-kirsch/hugo-mock-landing-page-domain-name/README.md

 I chose this product for my little project because I have spent a lot of time with Pieces and understand it very well.
 I also really like the people behind the product - the Pieces team is really cool!

+## The Purpose

+This is NOT a real landing page.
+The "mock" should be a key give-away.
+I would not want to embarras my former colleagues by associating them with this.

+This is simply a project to get to know hugo a bit better.
+The product features I talk about are still valid though.